Maria1Petrova/open-source-working-group/project-infrastructure/project-ci-documentation.md

 | x86 | Intel | CPU | SLES/RHEL/Ubuntu | At lest 1 node with multiple CPU for scale up inference scenario and multiple connected nodes for scale out|
 | Xe-HPC | Intel | GPU | SLES/RHEL/Ubuntu | At least 2 connected nodes where each node contains at least 1 CPU and 2 GPU|
 | aarch64 | Arm | CPU | Ubuntu |

-Need a clustered environment: at least 2 connected nodes with 2 GPUs on the node at least 2 connected nodes with 2 2PUs on the node

 Software Versions